The time display on WorldClock's main window is broken

 time display has header bars to display the name of the selected areas.
 For your

-local time, I display what Windows reports as your local time zone.
+local time, it displays what Windows reports as your local time zone.
 You can

 customize the typically bland nature of this information (i.e. 'Eastern